-This report summarizes data compiled from the original records/reports that were filed with the Bureau of Vital Statistics as required by law.
-These include records and reports of live births, deaths, fetal deaths, marriages and dissolutions of marriage.
+This report presents data compiled and analyzed from the original records/reports filed with Florida's Bureau of Vital Statistics as required by law.
+These records and reports include live births, deaths, fetal deaths, marriages and dissolutions of marriage.
 Responsibility for filing birth records lies with the physician, midwife or other attendant.
 Funeral directors, or other persons acting as such, are legally charged with filing death records.
 The quality of data presented in this Annual Report is directly related to the completeness, accuracy and processing associated with the source documents, registration procedures and statistical reporting systems.